jamesbting/COMP-400-Research-Project/results-calculator/README.md

 - Python 3.9.2
 - PyTorch 1.7.1

-## Before running
+## Setting up the program

 Before running the program, ensure that the file locations are as desired.
 The program has configuration options:

+**Configuration**

-- model: A string representing the path to the desired model.
+- ```model```: A string representing the path to the desired model.
 The model should be a PyTorch neural network stored as a ```.pickle``` file.
-- results_files: A list containing strings that are paths to all the files with the latency and memory results.
+- ```results_files```: A list containing strings that are paths to all the files with the latency and memory results.
 Each row should be 2 floats, where the first float is the latency and second float is the memory usage.
-- rec_files: A list containing strings that are paths to all the files containing the recommendations.
+- ```rec_files```: A list containing strings that are paths to all the files containing the recommendations.
 Each file should be a csv, where each row contains 10 numbers, representing the recommendation of the algorithm
-- percentile: the percentile of latency to find.
+- ```percentile```: the percentile of latency to find.
 Default to 99th percentile

 ## Running the program